OData/odata.net/docs/designs/2025-06-odata-writer-new-architecture.md

 - No intermediate ODataResource or ODataProperty allocations required
 - Properties are written directly from source objects without boxing
-- Property writers only handle properties they know about, making $select efficient and reducing the need for validating that structural properties exist in the model
+- Instead of pushing properties to the writer, the writer requests the property it wants to write based on the `IEdmModel` and `$select`, reducing the need for validation.
 - Generic implementations avoid reflection and boxing of primitive values
 - Reusable providers can be registered once and reused across requests
 - Select/expand handling is built into the resource writer based on `SelectExpandClause`, but can be customized.